 A well-designed logo is only part of your brand, but it can make an impact on potential clients.
 When visiting your website, it can be one of the first creative pieces someone sees.
 As the symbol of your brand, your logo will also touch all aspects of your business including your website, your Facebook page, your newsletter, your blog, and even your final invoice.

 For example, Ben’s logo is bold and modern and creatively joins the first letters of his first and last name.
 The design combines grey and orange in a standard Helvetica font that appears consistently across different browsers.
 The logo is sleek and clean, which complements his mobile-friendly workflow and forward-thinking photo business.
 Ben told us that his logo, which his wife helped design, came as inspiration from one of his favorite comic book series characters, Tony Stark from Iron Man.

-Want more tips from seasoned photographers on everything from blogging to SEO to managing your finances?
-Check out our latest free guide, the 2013 Photo Business Plan Workbook.
+Want more tips on everything from defining your target audience to SEO to managing your finances?
+Check out The 2014 Photo Business Plan Workbook.